 Performing Background Checks

-As technology moves forward, more people are using search engines and people search apps to run background checks on family members, friends, possible love interests, and employees.
+As technology moves forward, more people are using search engines and reverse phone lookups on iPhone apps to run background checks on family members, friends, possible love interests, and employees.
 People can search the internet for phone numbers, work history, criminal history, and relationship status.
 Employers take steps to gain information about hires if they are going to be placed in a job where security was important.
 Now anyone can dig into public and private information with just a few clicks of the mouse.

 The Reason for Background Checks